Scholarship Program

 The program is an in-person program.
 You are required to attend meetings in person, therefore we are sharing the detailed meeting schedule including the specific meeting days and expected participation in the open call.
 We have arranged to have two months (February and March) between the announcement of participants and the start of the program to give future participants time to make adjustments to their schedules if needed.
 However, we know that emergencies happen.
 If you need to miss a meeting, let one of the facilitators know in advance, as soon as possible.

 The meetings take place in a community space in Berlin.
-The exact location will be announced at a later date.
+The exact location will be shared with program participants.

 The program is oriented towards knowledge and practice sharing between artists and thinkers already engaged in community-related work.
 We hope to make creative space by understanding each others’ practices and noticing the possibilities for cross-pollination that emerge.
 Production will be based on these emerging collaborations of real experience and local knowledge and needs.